 - No outside alcohol will be permitted on ice surface.

-- EMTs will not be on hand during tournament play.
+- EMTs will NOT be on hand during tournament play.
 A 9280 PHT official will assist in contacting Emergency personnel if the situation warrants.
-The local EMTs have been notified that the tournament is taking place.

 - Drink plenty of water and be sure to stay hydrated.
 The altitude makes a big difference to while undergoing physical effort, such as hockey.
 If at anytime you or anybody on your team feels sick, please notify 9280 PHT staff.